KAT-Advanced-Medical/KAM/docs/Radiation/08_faq_and_troubleshooting.md

 That's cross-contamination, and it's intended.
 A surface-contaminated casualty emits a weak field of their own. **Decon them** to shut it off — until you do, anyone working on them is standing next to a small source.
 Survey first, decon, then treat.

 ### **The dosimeter clicks won't stop even in clean air.**
 You're contaminated — *you* are the source the geiger is reading.
 Survey yourself and use the decon kit.
-(If you've turned the dosimeter sound off and it still seems to click, that's the placeholder chime samples; real click audio is on the polish list in `OPTIONAL_TODO.md`.)
+(If you've turned the dosimeter sound off and it still seems to click, that's the placeholder chime samples — dedicated click audio is planned.)

 ### **Is radiation a separate addon I need to enable?**
 No. Radiation is part of the **Chemical** addon — same PBO, same CBA settings category (under the "10.
 Radiation" subcategory).
 If you have KAT's chemical addon, you have radiation.